-In Managua one finds uniformed guards in front of the banks, in the shopping malls like Metro Centro, in the grocery stores, and anywhere else there is likely to substantial amounts of money.
+In Managua one finds uniformed guards in front of the banks, in the shopping malls like Metro Centro, in the grocery stores, and anywhere else there is likely to be substantial amounts of money.
 These men have the status bestowed by a uniform and the authority commanded by carrying a pistol.
 One could say that they are the elite of their profession, but they are far outnumbered by the lumpenguardia found on every middle class street of the capital city.

 Thousands of men—and I would not be surprised to learn that there were tens of thousands of them—spend their days sitting in front of houses, offices, and small businesses in Nicaragua.
 Some are old men in their sixties, some men in the prime of their working lives, in their thirties or forties, while others are young men and boys in their teens and twenties.
 They sit on cans or metal drums, on plastic chairs or folding chairs, or sometimes simply on a piece of cardboard on the ground and perhaps another against a tree for support.
 Every once in a while one comes across an actual guard shack made of wood or metal, though the guards never stand in them because they are too hot, given that the temperature here is generally between 90 and 99 degrees Fahrenheit.

-While a few of these men wear uniforms, ninety-five percent are dressed in civilian clothes, and while every once in a while you come across one with a nightsticks, the great majority are unarmed.
+While a few of these men wear uniforms, ninety-five percent are dressed in civilian clothes, and while every once in a while you come across one with a nightstick, the great majority are unarmed.
 They are the vigilancia or the guardia who protect the homes and enterprises of the middle class here.
 I passed a young man today, perhaps 18 or 20 years old, a fellow I see every day, sitting on his folding chair.
 I asked him how many days a week he worked.
 “Seven days,” he told me.
 “And how many hours?”
 I asked.
 “Twenty-four hours a day,” he replied.
 “How much are you paid?”
 I asked.
 “Two thousand córdobas every 15 days,” he told me.
 That amounts to $83 for two weeks work.
 Half of all Nicaraguans live on two dollars a day, or about $60 a month, though while his wages are slightly higher, it is a quite dead-end job.

 The guards are there because of the lack of safety in Managua’s streets.
-While Managua has little violent crime in comparison with other Central American countries or with the United States, it does have smalltime criminals who engage in burglaries and robberies.
+While Nicaragua has little violent crime in comparison with other Central American countries or with the United States, it does have smalltime criminals who engage in burglaries and robberies.
 So virtually anyone who enters in the upper middle class and lives in Managua will if they can hire someone to watch their home or business, to protect them from common crime.
 For the same reason their houses and shops are surrounded by spiked fences topped with razor wire, and while the guard sits outside, the pit bull stands inside.
 The crime they fear is, of course, a result of the unemployment, underemployment and low wages which have been the constant features of the Nicaraguan economy for hundreds of years.

 The men who sit on the cans and chairs in front of the homes and businesses contribute nothing to the country’s productive output.
 They make nothing and serve nothing.
 If like the boy I questioned they work seven days a week and 24 hours a day, then they study nothing and learn nothing.
 These thousands and perhaps tens of thousands of guards represent an enormous waste of human intelligence and energy.
 They sit, bored and lonely, living testament to the Nicaraguan government’s failure to provide either security for the inhabitants of Managua or jobs for the huge number of unemployed men and women.